Equity Research vs Investment Banking

 Which career is a better fit?

-Research analysts cover a group of stocks (coverage universe), typically within one industry, and publish reports with their recommendation on whether investors should buy, sell, or hold (overweight, underweight, market weight) the stock.
+Research analysts cover a group of stocks, typically within one industry, and publish reports with their recommendations on whether investors should buy, sell, or hold (overweight, underweight, market weight) the stock.

 Typically, the work in equity research requires: